Jharkhand woman throws 5-yr-old step-grandson into well to avenge humiliation | Law-Order

 - India

-A five-year-old boy was thrown into a well to death allegedly by his step-grandmother to avenge humiliation committed by the victim's parents in Jharkhand's Hazaribag district, police said.
+A five-year-old boy was thrown into a well, resulting in his death, allegedly by his step-grandmother to avenge humiliation committed by the victim's parents in Jharkhand's Hazaribag district, police said.

 The 55-year-old accused woman, a resident of Ulang village under Katkamasandi police station, was arrested and forwarded to jail on Friday.